There is a common perception that hiring a car whilst on holiday is complicated and expensive.

 The advantages of renting a car

-Turkey is a vast country, with a dramatic, varied landscape and steeped in history.
+Türkiye is a vast country, with a dramatic, varied landscape steeped in history.
 There is so much to see and do, it’s an absolute certainty that you’ll want to fit in as much exploring as possible.
 Many historical sites and places of interest are within driving distance of your chosen resort.

-An hours drive away from Fethiye, the relatively unspoiled, attractive town of Dalyan lies along the shores of the Dalyan Delta linking Köyceğiz Lake to the sea.
+An hour’s drive away from Fethiye, the relatively unspoiled, attractive town of Dalyan lies along the shores of the Dalyan Delta linking Köyceğiz Lake to the sea.

-Every day throughout the summer, boat trips leave the quayside to cruise to the famous Iztuzu Beach, nesting ground of the Loggerhead Turtle (Caretta Caretta) or to Lake Köyceğiz and the Sultaniye hot springs and mud baths.
+Every day throughout the summer, boat trips leave the quayside to cruise to the famous Iztuzu Beach, the nesting ground of the Loggerhead Turtle (Caretta Caretta) or to Lake Köyceğiz and the Sultaniye hot springs and mud baths.

 Kaş is a delightful harbour town with its whitewashed Ottoman houses and cobbled streets.
-There are several Lycian tombs scattered among the streets, the only vestiges remaining of ancient Antiphellus which thrived for the 6th century BC to the Byzantine era.
+There are several Lycian tombs scattered among the streets, the only vestiges remaining of ancient Antiphellus which thrived from the 6th century BC to the Byzantine era.
 The town’s appeal doesn’t lie in its beaches – the local bays are small and pebbly – but in its excellent array of shops, restaurants and bars.

-Famous throughout history for its Temple of Artemis, one of the Seven Wonders of the Ancient World, the great and sacred city of Ephesus lay in ruins until the early 20thcentury.
+Famous throughout history for its Temple of Artemis, one of the Seven Wonders of the Ancient World, the great and sacred city of Ephesus lay in ruins until the early 20th century.
 Now it is one of the most extensive archaeological sites in the world.